syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-winui.md

 ### Create a PowerPoint file in WinUI

-1.Create a new C# WinUI Desktop app.
+1. Create a new C# WinUI Desktop app.
 Select Blank App, Packaged with WAP (WinUI 3 in Desktop) from the template and click the **Next** button.

 ![Create the WinUI Desktop app in Visual Studio](Workingwith_WinUI/Create_Desktop_Project.png)

-2.Enter the project name and click **Create**.
+2. Enter the project name and click **Create**.

 ![Create a project name for your new project](Workingwith_WinUI/Desktop_Configure.png)

-3.Set the Target version to Windows 10, version 2004 (build 19041) and the Minimum version to Windows 10, version 1809 (build 17763) and then click **OK**.
+3. Set the Target version to Windows 10, version 2004 (build 19041) and the Minimum version to Windows 10, version 1809 (build 17763) and then click **OK**.

 ![Set the target version](Workingwith_WinUI/Target_Version.png)

-4.Install the Syncfusion.Presentation.NET NuGet package as a reference to your .NET Standard applications from the [NuGet.org](https://www.nuget.org/).
+4. Install the Syncfusion.Presentation.NET NuGet package as a reference to your .NET Standard applications from the [NuGet.org](https://www.nuget.org/).

 ![Install the Presentation .NET Nuget](Workingwith_WinUI/Install_Nuget.png)

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering a Syncfusion license key in your application to use our components.

-5.Add a new button to the **MainWindow.xaml** as shown below.
+5. Add a new button to the **MainWindow.xaml** as shown below.
+{% capture codesnippet1 %}
 {% tabs %}

 {% highlight c# tabtitle="C#" %}